Aditya11Shrivastava/Rainfall-Prediction-Model/README.md

 • Cohen’s Kappa: Used to measure the agreement between predicted and actual values, especially when dealing with imbalanced data.

-• Execution Time: For each model, the time taken for training and prediction was recorded.
+• Execution Time: The time taken for training and prediction was recorded for each model.

 # Handling Imbalanced Data
-• Since the dataset was highly imbalanced (78% of instances labeled as "No Rain"), oversampling was performed to balance the data for better model training.
+• Since the dataset was highly imbalanced (78% of instances labelled as "No Rain"), oversampling was performed to balance the data for better model training.

 # Model Comparison
 • A detailed comparison was made using accuracy and time taken by each model.
 The best-performing models were XGBoost and CatBoost based on a balance of accuracy and execution time.